-In accordance with Arkansas law, the District allows students whose accounts do not have enough funds to purchase a meal to receive an unpaid reimbursable meal at no charge.
-The District will notify a student's parents:
+In accordance with Arkansas law, the District allows students whose accounts do not have enough funds to purchase a meal to receive an unpaid_reimbursable meal at no charge.
+When the student's prepaid account balance has that the student will begin receiving unpaid meals; and

-- When the student's prepaid account balance has dropped to the point that the student will begin receiving unpaid meals; - Each time the student receives the first unpaid meal after money has been deposited into the student's prepaid account; and - After the student has received five (5) unpaid meals.
+- Each time the student receives the first unpaid meal after money has been deposited into the student's prepaid account; and - After the student has received five (5) unpaid meals.